open-mmlab/mmtracking/docs/en/migration.md

 # Migration from MMTracking 0.xx

-Compared with the 0.xx series of MMTracking, the latest 1.xx version of MMTracking has some importrant modifications.
+Compared with the 0.xx versions of MMTracking, the latest 1.xx version of MMTracking has the following importrant modifications.

 ## Overall Structures

-The `core` in the old versions of MMTracking is removed.
-We add `engine`, `evaluation`, `structures`, `testing`, `visualization` and `model/task_moduls` in the 1.xx version of MMTracking.
+The `core` in the old versions of MMTracking is splited into `engine`, `evaluation`, `structures`, `visualization` and `model/task_moduls` in the 1.xx version of MMTracking.
 Details can be seen in the [user guides](docs/en/user_guides)

 ## Configs